-Robert B. Chess, age 59, is the Chairman of our board of directors and has served as a director since May 1992.
+Robert B. Chess, age 62, is the Chairman of our board of directors and has served as a director since May 1992.
 From March 2006 until January 2007, Mr. Chess served as our Acting President and Chief Executive Officer, and from April 1999 to January 2007, served as Executive Chairman.
 He also served as our Co-Chief Executive Officer from August 1998 to April 2000, as President from December 1991 to August 1998, and as Chief Executive Officer from May 1992 to August 1998.
 Mr. Chess was previously the co-founder and President of Penederm, Inc., a publicly-traded dermatological pharmaceutical company that was sold to Mylan Laboratories.
 He has held management positions at Intel Corporation and Metaphor Computer Systems (now part of IBM), and was a member of the first President Bush's White House staff as a White House Fellow and Associate Director of the White House Office of Economic and Domestic Policy.
-From 1997 until his retirement in 2009, Mr. Chess served on the board of directors of the Biotechnology Industry Organization (BIO).
+From 1997 until his retirement in 2009, Mr. Chess served on the board of directors of the Biotechnology Industry Organization ("BIO").
 Mr. Chess served as Chairman of BIO's Emerging Companies Section and Co-Chairman of BIO's Intellectual Property Committee.
 Mr. Chess was the initial Chairman of Bio Ventures for Global Health and continues to serve on its board.
 He also serves on the Board of Trustees of the California Institute of Technology where he chairs the Technology Transfer Committee.
-Mr. Chess is the co-founder and Chairman of Biota Technology, a private company, and Twist Bioscience, a private company in the synthetic DNA production field.
+Mr. Chess is the co-founder and Chairman of Biota Technology, a private company developing industrial applications of the analysis of microbial communities, and also serves as a director of Twist Bioscience, a publicly-traded company in the synthetic DNA production field.
 He is currently a member of the faculty of the Stanford Graduate School of Business, where he teaches courses in the MBA program on starting technology-based businesses and the healthcare industry.
 Mr. Chess received his B.S. degree in Engineering with honors from the California Institute of Technology and an M.B.A. from Harvard University.